kaspermunch/PopulationGenomicsCourse/Exercises/tree_sequences/README.md

 Relate outputs estimated mutation rate and coalescence times along the region

+Using the --pop_of_interest flag you can isolate specific populations and see their population size back through time.

 **Q3: Look at the files and see what you learn**

 We will revisit this exercise in later sessions.
 So for now, just have a look at some of the estimated trees to get an impression of what they look like.
 You can do this using the command below.
 You specify the position you want to see using the `--bp_of_interest` option.
 The command below produces a `tree.pdf` file showing the tree for position 14000000: